laoshanxi/app-mesh/doc/CONSUL.md

 ### What is supported:

 > * Implement a Consul connection(support SSL) to access Consul REST APIs
-> * Two types of Applications : Consul task and normal task
+> * Two types of Applications : Consul task and local task
 > * App Manager on each node organize to a cluster and have one eletion leader
 > * Each App Manager node report status to Consul with a requested Consul session id
 > * App Manager Leader node schedule Consul tasks and put result in Consul
 > * App Manager work node retrieve Consul tasks from Consul dynamiclly
-> * Consul App support node selector (the selector can be hostname or any AppManager Labels)
+> * Consul App support node selector (the selector can be hostname or any AppManager Labels, regex is not supported)
 > * Consul App support register as Consul Service for service discovery (each peer app will get others by env)
 > * Consul session id support HA recovery
 > * Consul session requested with TTL and expire delete behavior